hanenlouati7/AdriaClimPlus/README.md

 ├── analysis/      # Evaluation and post-processing tools ├── figures/       # Plots, maps, and diagrams
 └── README.md      # Project documentation (this file)
+└── .gitignore     # extensions that are removed from repository
 ```

 ---